Ami14123/Bridge_risk_detection_for_IHI_corp/README.md

 | Logistic Regression | Simple baseline and explainable ranking |
 | Decision Tree | Lightweight nonlinear comparison |

-The best model is selected using **validation PR AUC**, because bridge deterioration is a rare event.
+The best model is selected using **validation Precision Recall AUC**, because bridge deterioration is a rare event.

 ---